curvefi/curve-dao-contracts/doc/README.md

 # Curve DAO

 Curve DAO consists of multiple smart contracts connected by Aragon.
-Apart from urve DAO consists of multiple smart contracts connected by Aragon.
 Apart from that, standard Aragon's 1 token = 1 vote method is replaced with the voting weight proportional to locktime, as will be described below.